 The university recognizes the impact that COVID-19 may have on an employee's ability to work for various reasons.
 The first course of action is to explore flexible work options, such as remote work or flexible schedules, where possible.
-Because flexible work arrangements are not always appropriate or viable due to personal and operational realities, refer to the university’s leave programs, which includes a new UO emergency sick leave program and expanded FMLA/OFLA available during the UO COVID-19 response.
+Because flexible work arrangements are not always appropriate or viable due to personal and operational realities, refer to the university’s leave programs.

 Employee Assistance Program

-Remind employees of their access to resources through Cascade Center, Inc, our employee assistance program provider, UO contracts with Cascade Centers, Inc. to provide a comprehensive employee assistance for benefit-eligible employees and their dependents.
+Remind employees of their access to resources through our employee assistance program provider, Canopy, formerly called Cascade Center, Inc. UO contracts with Canopy to provide a comprehensive employee assistance for benefit-eligible employees and their dependents.
 The confidential services are provided at no cost to eligible members.

-Cascade Centers also provides tools, resources, and training for supervisors and managers.
-Create a MyAdvantage account on the Cascade Centers website for access to these resources, and visit the Cascade Centers YouTube channel for webinars on topics related to supervising employees.
+Canopy also provides tools, resources, and training for supervisors and managers.
+Create a MyAdvantage account on the Canopy website for access to these resources, and visit the Canopy YouTube channel for webinars on topics related to supervising employees.